larzw/misc/README.md

 $docker run -it same_name sh

-// get out of the container will stop it??

-$ exit

 // run the image that you just built and expose the docker port 3000 to your local machine port 10 e.x. localhost:10

 $docker run -p 10:3000 same_name // run the container